M & M Asphalt Maintenance uses industrial grade, polymer-modified refined-tar sealer to protect and beautify your driveway or parking lot

 Pavement consists of stones, sands, and asphalt cement binder.
 The binder acts as a glue to hold these aggregates together, but unfortunetaly oxidizes out when exposed to sun, rain, snow, and other elements.
 Oxidized pavement is gray in color -- not the original black when the pavement still contained asphalt cement binder.

 With no binder, the pavement becomes brittle -- resulting in cracks, alligatored areas, and potholes.
 Cracks permit water seepage, which will freeze, thaw, and spall away the asphalt, eventually forming potholes.
 Combine this deterioration with harmful chemicals such as vehicle fluids and salts, and the life of pavement decreases drastically.

-M & M Asphalt uses a top grade commercial sealer.
+M & M Asphalt uses industrial grade, polymer-modified refined-tar sealer.
 Sand is added to increase the solid content and traction, and polymer modifiers are added to increase flexibility and durability.
 It is a clay-stabilized emulsion that resists chemicals, oils, fuels, and grease.
 This performance mixture, nothing like what you buy from Lowes or Home Depot, is proven to be the longest lasting, most durable and abrasion resistant sealer on the market.

 In addition to protecting pavement, sealcoating compliments a property and enhances parking lines.
 The final product beautifies the material with a vivid, rich color that lasts for years.